akmurugan/Azure-Terraform-1/contino-tf-exercise/Readme.md

 Details:
 1.	count exercise
-  .

   	Use the count property to provision 3 VMs.
-  .
-Use a for loop to iterate over all VMs and output the VM Id .
+  	Use a for loop to iterate over all VMs and output the VM Id.

 2.	for_each exercise
-  .

   Create a map variable for VMs.
-  .
   Use a for_each statement to loop across each map item to provision the resources.
-  .
-Use a forloop to iterate over all VMs and output the VM Id .
+  Use a forloop to iterate over all VMs and output the VM Id.